nais/dataproduct-apps/README.md

 Build docker image: `./earthlyw +docker`
 Run prospector and pytest: `./earthlyw +tests`

-## It's dangerous to go alone!
-Take this :crossed_swords:
+## New fields in Metabase

-Adding a new feild to the resulting data product in Metabase can be an adventure.
+Adding a new field to the resulting data product in Metabase can be an adventure.
 Here are the steps to add a new field to the resulting data product:

 * Add the new field in `model.py`, `persist.py` and corresponding logic in `collect.py` and tests in `tests/` directory
 * Add the new field in BigQuery table `dataproduct_apps.dataproduct_apps_v2` in Google Cloud Console